Launching, updating, or redesigning a non-profit’s annual appeal campaign can be stressful for even the most experienced fundraising professional.

 • Major donors (gifts exceeding $500 over the last year)

-• Regular donors (multiple gifts less than $500 over the last year)
+• Regular donors (multiple gifts of less than $500 over the last year)

-• Gave gift last year but not this year
+• Gave last year but not this year (LYBUNT)

-• Gave gift within the last 3 years but not this year
+• Gave within the last 3 years but not this year (SYBUNT)

 5. Design an Effective Annual Appeal Campaign

-It’s critical to “cut through the clutter” and make sure your campaign stands out among all of the other mail and email.
-Once you get a prospective donor’s attention, you can then tell your story, show your photos, share your data and do everything you can to compel them to donate.
+It’s critical to “cut through the clutter” and make sure your campaign stands out among all of the other mail and emails.
+Once you get a prospective donor’s attention, you can tell your story, show your photos and impact, share your data and do everything you can to compel them to donate.

 Not for profit annual appeal data design